How to Become a Teacher in Nevada

 Nevada welcomes teachers from other states.
 If you hold a valid license to teach in another state, your license may be used for reciprocal licensing and/or waiving testing requirements on an initial Nevada license.
 Reciprocity could apply if the grade levels and subject areas you are licensed in match the licensing areas that are available in Nevada.
 Keep in mind that for this alternative path, your out-of-state license cannot be provisional, alternative, emergency, or temporary.
 There is a possibility that your reciprocity could be used to waive some required Nevada state testing.
 You can find the Nevada Reciprocity Application and more information on alternative routes on the Department of Education's website.

-Pass the Required Tests for Nevada
+Pass the Exams Required for Teacher Certification in Nevada

 If you want to teach in the state of Nevada, there are several tests that you need to take and pass.
 There is a basic skills test that you must pass in addition to a subject area competency test.
 The subject area test will be based on the specific subject or level you want to teach and become licensed in.
 These tests can usually be fulfilled by taking the Praxis Series exams.